savonet/book/language.md

 ```{.liquidsoap include="liq/string2.liq"}
 ```

-This is most often used when testing JSON data which contain many quotes or for command line arguments when calling external scripts.
+This is most often used when testing JSON data which can contain many quotes or for command line arguments when calling external scripts.
 The character "`\`" can also be used at the end of the string to break long strings in scripts without actually inserting newlines in the strings.
 For instance, the script